1technophile/OpenMQTTGateway/docs/use/ble.md

 `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"interval":0}'`

 ::: tip
-With Home Assistant, this command is directly avalaible through MQTT auto discovery as a switch into the HASS OpenMQTTGateway device entities list.
+With Home Assistant, this command is directly available through MQTT auto discovery as a switch into the HASS OpenMQTTGateway device entities list.
 :::

 Once the forced scan has completed, the previous scan interval value will be restored.
 Forcing a scan command trigger also a BLE connect process after the scan (see below).

 The default value `TimeBtwRead` is set into config_BT.h or into your .ini file for platformio users.

-::: info
+::: tip INFO
 For certain devices like LYWSD03MMC OpenMQTTGateway use a connection (due to the fact that the advertized data are encrypted), this connection mechanism is launched after every `ScanBeforeConnect` per default, you can modify it by following the procedure below.
 :::